Cheyne–Stokes respiration: Pathophysiology

 The end of the linear decrease in ventilation in response to falls in CO2 is not, however, at apnea.
 It occurs when ventilation is so small that air being breathed in never reaches the alveolar space, because the inspired tidal volume is no larger than the volume of the large airways such as the trachea.
 Consequently, at the nadir of periodic breathing, ventilation of the alveolar space may be effectively zero; the easily observable counterpart of this is failure at that time point of the end-tidal gas concentrations to resemble realistic alveolar concentrations.

 Many potential contributory factors have been identified by clinical observation, but unfortunately they are all interlinked and co-vary extensively.
 Widely accepted risk factors are hyperventilation, prolonged circulation time, and reduced blood gas buffering capacity.

 They are physiologically interlinked in that (for any given patient) circulation time decreases as cardiac output increases.
 Likewise, for any given total body CO2 production rate, alveolar ventilation is inversely proportional to end-tidal CO2 concentration (since their mutual product must equal total body CO2 production rate).
 Chemoreflex sensitivity is closely linked to the position of the steady state, because if chemoreflex sensitivity increases (other things being equal) the steady-state ventilation will rise and the steady-state CO2 will fall.
 Because ventilation and CO2 are easy to observe, and because they are commonly measured clinical variables which do not require any particular experiment to be conducted in order to observe them, abnormalities in these variables are more likely to be reported in the literature.
 However, other variables, such as chemoreflex sensitivity can only be measured by specific experiment, and therefore abnormalities in them will not be found in routine clinical data.
 When measured in patients with Cheyne–Stokes respiration, hypercapnic ventilatory responsiveness may be elevated by 100% or more.
 When not measured, its consequences—such as a low mean PaCO2 and elevated mean ventilation—may sometimes appear to be the most prominent feature.

 Associated conditions

 This abnormal pattern of breathing, in which breathing is absent for a period and then rapid for a period, can be seen in patients with heart failure, strokes, hyponatremia, traumatic brain injuries, and brain tumors.
 In some instances, it can occur in otherwise healthy people during sleep at high altitudes.
 It can occur in all forms of toxic metabolic encephalopathy.
 It is a symptom of carbon monoxide poisoning, along with syncope or coma.
 This type of respiration is different from respiratory depression, often seen after morphine administration.

+Cheyne-Stokes is one of several abnormal breathing patterns potentially seen in Joubert syndrome and related disorders.

 Hospices sometimes document the presence of Cheyne–Stokes breathing as a patient nears death, and report that patients able to speak after such episodes do not report any distress associated with the breathing, although it is sometimes disturbing to the family.